smathur-splunk/workshops/docs/custom_metr.md

         }'
 ```

+3. **Required:** Set the `{REALM}` and access token (`X-SF-Token`).
+Replace `string` with the name of the metric, and set the `value` for the metric.
+Replace `gauge` if you'd like to create a different kind of metric, but this is a required field.

+4. **Optional:** Add any key-value pairs that you wish to have under `dimensions`, and specify the `timestamp`.
+You do not need to specify these.

-3. Run the command, and you should see an output `"OK"`.
+5. Run the command, and you should see an output `"OK"`.
 Congrats, you've just sent in a custom metric!
 Let's see how we can automate this and potentially leverage it in application code.

 ### Source
 - [Sending custom datapoints](https://dev.splunk.com/observability/reference/api/ingest_data/latest#endpoint-send-metrics)